janbeyatii/SYSC3110-GroupProject/README.md

 ## Installation

 1. **Clone the Repository**:
-   Clone this GitHub repository to your local machine and open it using your preferred Java IDE (e.g., IntelliJ IDEA, Eclipse).
+   Clone this GitHub repository to your local machine and open it using your IDE.

 2. **Build the Project**:
    Once opened in your IDE, build the project to ensure all dependencies and files are compiled.

 3. **Run the Game**:
    Run the `Main` class to start the game.

+## How To Play

+1. Select the number of players and give each player a name

+2. To place a word use the following format (word, row#, col#, direction (using H or V))

 ## Rules